alexeyshockov/justscheduleit/README.md

 # JustScheduleIt

-Simple in-process task scheduler for Python.
+Simple in-process task scheduler for Python apps.

 Use it if:
 - you need to schedule a background tasks in the same process, like to update a shared (Pandas) dataframe every hour from S3